TrevisanGMW/gt-tools/docs/README.md

 <p>Here are some highlights of what it creates:
 <br>- FK/IK switches with automated control visibility
 <br>- Automated finger posing with offset (for a natural motion)
+<br>- A knuckle compression system so there are no gaps between the fingers.
+<br>- Abduction and Adduction for the fingers.
 <br>- Foot rolls (with manual limiters for more flexibility)
 <br>- Options to have pole vectors, IK controls and eyes follow parts of the body (like effectors)
 <br>- Stretchy and squash for the arms and legs (with automatic volume preservation)
 <br>- Automatic forearm rotation with support for stretched limbs.
 <br>- Shelf button with Seamless FK/IK Switch for arms and legs.
 <br>- Automatic HumanIK character definition with custom rig profiles for retargeting (mocap)
+<br>- Automatic breathing system without using expressions.
 </p>

 <p><h3>Step 1:</h3>